RESEARCH GROUP

 • Volatile fraction of crude oil.

-• SARA analysis: saturated and aromatic hydrocarbons, resins and asphaltenes in crude oils.
+• SARA analysis: saturated and aromatic hydrocarbons, resins and asphaltenes in crudes.

 • Biomarkers in saturated and aromatic fractions of crude oils.